-AVID is a regularly scheduled elective class that prepares students with academic potential for success in college.
+AVID is a regularly scheduled yearlong elective class that prepares students with academic potential for success in college.
+It is slightly different than the introduction to AVID class that is only a quarter of the year.

 What are AVID student expectations?